When we hear the word “Samaritan,” we think first of someone who helps someone else when they need it.

 Important to keep in mind when reading the story is that Jews hated Samaritans.
 They tried to have as little to do with them as possible.
-They felt that Samaritans were committing acts against Judaism, and they found that repulsive, and it was mutual.
-When we read the Parable today, we miss this crucial fact.
+They felt that Samaritans were committing acts against Judaism, which they found repulsive, and it was mutual.
+When we read the Parable today, we can miss this crucial fact.

-A man who was a religious leader wanted to test Jesus.
+A 21st Century religious leader wanted to test Jesus, who was in town for the day.
 “Teacher,” he asked, “what must I do to inherit eternal life?”

 The leader answered, “‘Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind; and, ‘Love your neighbor as yourself..”